 On March 3 2014, the Company completed a private placing pursuant to which 200,000,000 units ("2014 Units") were issued at an offering price of UK£0.05 per 2014 Unit, for gross proceeds of UK£10,000,000.
 Each 2014 Unit consisted of one Ordinary Share and one half of one Ordinary Share purchase warrant.
 Each whole Ordinary Share purchase warrant (a "2014 Warrant") entitles the holder thereof to acquire one Ordinary Share at an exercise price of UK£0.06 until March, 2016.
-The proceeds of this private placement are to be applied to the further evaluation and development of Sao Chico, for working capital during the start-up phase of Palito and for general working capital for the Company.
+The proceeds of this private placement were applied to the further evaluation and development of Sao Chico, for working capital during the start-up phase of Palito and for general working capital for the Company.
+All of the 2014 Warrants expired on 2 March 2016.